AlgoMaster Logo

 Intuition

-Since the array is sorted, we can do something much smarter than checking one element at a time.
+Since the array is sorted, we can do better than checking one element at a time.
 Pick the middle element.
 If it equals the target, we're done.
 If the target is smaller, it must be in the left half.
 If the target is larger, it must be in the right half.
-Either way, we've just eliminated half the array with a single comparison.
+Either way, we've eliminated half the array with a single comparison.

 Algorithm